-- Residential: residential customers only. - Business: includes industrial and commercial users.
-This sector is categorised into large industries and small/medium sized businesses (subcategorised further in accordance with Section 2) as follows: - Large industrial loads (LIL), and - Small/medium businesses, covering those business loads not included in the LIL subcategory.
+- Business: includes industrial and commercial users.
+This sector is categorised into large industries and small/medium sized businesses (subcategorised further (in accordance with Section 2) as follows: - Large industrial loads (LIL), and - Hydrogen, and - Small/medium businesses Business Mass Market, covering those business loads not included in the LHL-subcategories above.